oslabs-beta/Deno-Redlock/README.md

 The first parameter represents an array of resources that one wishes to lock.
 The second parameter is the desired lock duration in milliseconds (given as an integer).

-### A note about time:
-Deno-Redlock utilizes a monotonic time API to prevent errors due to random time jumps that are possible with a poorly maintained GPS time API

 ```ts